 OFA airflow measurement as well as a measurement to each individual nozzle.

 The different configurations will allow for improved complete mixing prior to the furnace exit.
 The above sketch denotes a couple of scenarios for achieving optimum conditions.
 Each unit has its own characteristics and should be tuned based on testing furnace exit gas & temperature profiles and in-situ flyash carbon content samples at the air-heater outlet.

 The concept of the fan boosted over-fire air system is extremely effective and will provide significant results.
 STORM® stakes a comprehensive approach to optimization and recommends other unit improvements to compliment this system.
-These improvements mostly deal with the unit inputs, fuel and air.
-The majority of combustion improvements deal with airflow management, pulverizer and burner improvements.
+These improvements mostly deal with the unit inputs, fuel, and air.
+The majority of combustion improvements deal with airflow management, pulverized, and burner improvements.
 The advantages of the fan boosted over-fire air fan system versus no or non-boosted OFA system are summarized as follows:

 - Most Economical System for the Greatest NOx Reduction

 - Approximately 90% of the Components Can be Installed with the Unit On-Line.

 - Existing OFA Systems Can be Easily Modified to a Fan Boosted OFA System

 - More Complete and Intense Mixing Prior to Furnace Exit to Reduce Stratifications of Temperature, Oxygen, CO, and NOx constituents

 - Lower Furnace Exit Gas Temperatures